anic17/SWH/README.md

 # Scripting Windows Host Console

 An easy-to-use terminal, created by anic17.
-More than 90 commands, including cryptography, string reversing, typical commands (creating folders and files and deleting them) and more!
+More than 90 commands, including cryptography, string reversing, typical commands (creating folders and files and deleting them), network manipulation, and more!

 Wrotten in Batch, VBScript and PowerShell.